oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

      - We delete a configmap before creating it, otherwise the create command will fail if the configmap already exists.
      - This allows us to change the configmap when using the `kubectl create configmap` verb.

-   - We name and label configmap using their associated domain UID for two reasons:
+   - We name and label the configmap using their associated domain UID for two reasons:
      - To make it obvious which configmap belong to which domains.
-     - To make it easier to cleanup a domain.
-Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.
+     - To make it easier to clean up a domain.
+Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all the resources associated with a domain.

-1. _Update your domain resource file to refer to the configmap and its secret, and apply it._
+1. Update your domain resource file to refer to the configmap and its secret, and apply it.

    - Add the secret to its `spec.configuration.secrets` stanza: